 - On the upward phase, press upwards through your hands, keeping your rigid core intact.
 Your head should be in line with your spine, eyes at the floor, not looking up.

-Hip Bridge Lifts or "Glue Bridges" are an important part of core stability and can keep your hips in alignment and help protect your low back from injury.
+Hip Bridges or "Glute Bridges" are an important part of core stability and can keep your hips in alignment and help protect your low back from injury.
 To perform a bridge properly, lie on your back, knees bent with feet on the floor.
 Contract your abs to press your low back into the floor.

 Upward Phase: Gently exhale while holding your abdominal contraction and press your hips upwards off the floor into extension by contracting your glutes.
 At the same time press your heels into the floor for more stability.
 Avoid pushing your hips too high as this generally increases the amount of hyperextension (arching) in your low back.
 Maintaining your abdominal contraction helps avoid excessive arching in your low back.